pudly/schmopera-hugo/content/articles/dont-miss-soundstreams-presents-odditorium.md

 date = "2017-03-01T15:47:00+00:00"
 lastmod = "2017-03-02T20:17:00+00:00"
 publishDate = "2017-03-02T09:12:00+00:00"
-slug = "dont-miss-soundstreams-presents-odditorium"
-title = "Don&#039;t miss: Soundstreams presents Odditorium"
+short_description = "Amente-Nufe, Crown of Ariadne, Tantrika, and La testa d'Adriana are the four selections from R. Murray Schafer's 12-piece musical/theatrical cycle, Patria, which will be presented in a newly-realized performance directed by Chris Abraham, with music direction by the contemporary musical guru himself, Dr. John Hess." slug = "dont-miss-soundstreams-presents-odditorium" title = "Don&#039;t miss: Soundstreams presents Odditorium"
 +++